-All students will be allocated to a supervisor or supervisors at the beginning of the first academic year; normally student and supervisor(s) will already have met or corresponded before admission.
+All students are allocated a supervisor at the beginning of the first academic year; normally student and supervisor(s) will already have met or corresponded before admission.
 Where relevant to the student’s research interest, a second supervisor from the Department may be appointed.

 As well as the main supervisor(s), a Thesis Advisory Panel (TAP) will be appointed, to monitor students’ progress towards completion and offer advice where necessary.
 The supervisor/supervisee relationships will have a major influence on the progress of the research.
 The learning process should be two-way, from which you should both benefit.
 However, a supervisor should help to maintain and develop a student’s intellectual interests, offering new perspectives on the research topic, drawing attention to new work in the area, providing appropriate academic contacts, giving notice of useful conferences and seminars, and advice on publication.
 The supervisor will direct students to relevant short courses offered in other departments, and by university service departments.
 The supervisor should also help the student in the planning and organising of his or her time.